Synergy Collective

 • Provide orientation and transition support,

-• Assist in addressing and meeting identified needs of new charity member,
+• Assist in addressing and meeting identified needs of new charity members,

 • Assist in skills development and implementation,

-• Assist new charity members identify learning moment, opportunities of ongoing connection, information sharing and social capital building,
+• Assist new charity members identify learning moments, opportunities for ongoing connection, information sharing, and social capital building,

 Volunteers